 Day 6

+Continue ENS, ESI and Exposure therapy.
 The supine position is a very unnatural position for a dog.
 Like the upside down position it is usually met with objection.
-While on their back I gently move them back and forth in a circular pattern and wait for them to settle.
+While on their back I gently rock them side to side on my lap and wait for them to settle.
 The legs will soften and the hips will yield once they recover.
 I continue this for another 10 seconds.
+If the puppy remains calm on my lap and I have my hands free, I will gently squeeze their paws simultaneously.
+First, the front feet.
+Then the back feet.
+Then alternating front and back (Right front / left back.).
+If they are still lying calmly, I will gently tickle the tummy and give them a little scritch on the neck before the nose to tail position.

 Day 7

+Continue ENS, ESI and Exposure therapy.
 The next ENS position is the nose to tail exercise.
-I hold the pup with one hand and gently caress the puppy in one downward motion from nose to the end of the tail.
+I hold the pup with one hand and gently caress the puppy in one downward motion from nose to the end of the tail and then gentle squeeze the tip of the tail before reversing the direction from tail to nose.
+I will very gently run my fingers through their fur and give them a little butt scratch on my way back up the neck, head and tip of nose.
+I do this very slowly 5 times in a row.
 They seem to have a positive response to this position.
-The will put their head back as though they are wanting to be petted.
-It is my very favorite!
+Sometimes, they will put their head back as though they are wanting to be petted.
+It is one of my very favorites exercises when I can see them really enjoying it!

 Day 8